 Japan’s kitchen: 6 dishes you must try in Osaka

-Known as ‘The Nation’s Kitchen’, Japan’s third-largest city has a flavour all its own and smells that drive your taste buds wild.
+Known as ‘The Nation’s Kitchen’, Japan’s third-largest city has a flavour all of its own.

 - October 2018